Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai South is strategically positioned adjacent to Al Maktoum International Airport, which serves as a logistics and connectivity gateway linking Asia, Africa, and Europe.
 This geographic advantage is particularly valuable for businesses that distribute information assets or data services across multiple regions and time zones.

 Activity Code 6399.97 falls under the ICT category and covers the provision of non-commercial information services not elsewhere classified under the ISIC framework.
-This licence is issued as a Business Licence by Dubai South Business Hub Free Zone and is designed for entities that collect, process, and disseminate information without a direct commercial transaction being the primary purpose.
+This license is issued as a Business License by Dubai South Business Hub Free Zone and is designed for entities that collect, process, and disseminate information without a direct commercial transaction being the primary purpose.

 Under the ISIC classification system, non-commercial information services sit apart from paid database services or subscription-based information products.
 This distinction matters for regulatory compliance, VAT treatment, and the nature of partnerships an organisation may form with public bodies or academic institutions.

-This licence is well suited to a range of organisations and individuals, including:
+This license is well suited to a range of organisations and individuals, including:

 Setup Costs, Steps, and Timelines